zeitspace/zeitbook-frontend/steps/04-background-sync.md

 });
 ```

+You'll define `sendPosts` and `sendComments` next.

-## Modify the Service Worker to send posts and comments
+## Modify your service worker to send posts and comments to the backend

 Add the following code to `assets/service-worker.js`: